If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 You can choose flowers from the tropical variety such as Anthurium or Hibiscus.

 Of course, you can also choose whether to use vibrant or subtler colors in creating the flower theme.

-Creating a deep blue hole will create the feeling of additional depth that will entrance visitors and especially kids.
+Creating a deep blue hole will create the feeling of additional depth that will thrill the visitors and especially kids.

 One of the most popular of all underwater murals is to create a coral reef.

 You can populate the reef with tropical fish, grasses, plants, and even a treasure or two.